ibm-cloud-docs/cephaas/aws_cli.md

 ### Make a new bucket
 {: #aws-cli-high-level-new-bucket}

-**Note**: Personally Identifiable Information (PII): When you are _naming_ buckets or objects, do not use any information that can identify any user (natural person) by name, location, or any other means.
+Personally Identifiable Information (PII): When you are _naming_ buckets or objects, do not use any information that can identify any user (natural person) by name, location, or any other means.
 {: tip}